Zeyu-Li/unity-user-guide/README.md

 ![screen1](images/screen1.png)

 Feel free to [play the game](https://github.com/Zeyu-Li/Unity-Template-3D-2019_3/releases/tag/1.0) or use any of the resources for the game.
-I hope you've enjoyed this experience and I wish you luck in making your games.
+I hope you've enjoyed this experience and I wish you luck in making your games!

 [🔝 Back to Top](#top)

-<a name="title"></a>
+<a name="3_title"></a>

 ### 6. Title Screen